navadon/269103-2565-2-mid/README.md

 1. Write four basic Linux commands that you learned in the class that you believe are the most useful and provide a brief description in your own words.

 **Answer:** ...
+1.cd
+    stands for "change directory".
+It's a command used for enter another directory location.
+2.mkdir
+    stands for "make directory".
+It's a command used for create an emty directory.
+3.ls
+    stands for "list.
+It's a command used for show what is in directory that we ask for such as ls demo.
+4.cat
+    stands for "concatenate".
+It's a command used for reads data from the file and gives thier content as output.

 2. Explain what is “permission” in a file system and why it is important.